Concealed ovulation: Paternal investment hypothesis

 The pair bond would be very advantageous to the reproductive fitness of both partners throughout the period of pregnancy, lactation, and rearing of offspring.
 Pregnancy, lactation and caring for post-lactation offspring require vast amounts of energy and time on the part of the woman.
 She must at first consume more food, then provide food to her offspring, while her ability to forage is reduced throughout.
 Supplemental male investment in the mother and her offspring is advantageous to all parties.
 While the man supplements the woman's limited gathered food, the woman is enabled to devote the necessary time and energy to the care of their offspring.
 The offspring benefits from the supplemental investment, in the form of food and defense from the father, and receives the full attention and resources of the mother.
 Through this shared parental investment, both man and woman would increase their offspring's chances for survival, thereby increasing their reproductive fitness.
 In this way, natural selection would favor the establishment of pair bonds in humans.
 To the extent that concealed ovulation strengthened pair bonding, selective pressure would favor concealed ovulation as well.

 Another, more recent, hypothesis is that concealed ovulation is an adaptation in response to a promiscuous mating system, similar to that of our closest evolutionary relatives, bonobos and chimpanzees.
 The theory is that concealed ovulation evolved in women to lessen paternity certainty, which would both lessen the chances of infanticide (as a father is less likely to kill offspring that might be his), and potentially increase the number of men motivated to assist her in caring for her offspring (partible paternity).
 This is supported by the fact that all other mammals with concealed ovulation, such as dolphins and gray langurs, are promiscuous, and that the only other ape species that have multi-male communities, as humans do, are promiscuous.
-It is argued that evidence such as the Coolidge effect, showing that a man does not seem to be naturally geared towards sexual mate-guarding behavior (that is, preventing other males from having access to his sexual partner), supports the conclusion that sexual monogamy (though perhaps not social monogamy and/or pair bonding) was rare in early modern humans.
+It is argued that the Coolidge effect supports the conclusion that sexual monogamy (though perhaps not social monogamy and/or pair bonding) was rare in early modern humans.